oraclechinaappdev/CloudNative_Mobile/Mobile Service and App/401-MobileLab.md

 ![](../common/images/mobile/401-Selected_Profile.png)

-   - Now your client is ready and with Notifications Enabled.
+   - Now your client is ready.
+Navigate to "Applications" -> "Mobile Backends" and select your MBE.
+On the client setting screen, you can see your mobile client with Notifications Enabled.
 ![](../common/images/mobile/401-Review_MobileApp_Profile.png)

 ---